luxury Inca Trail

 Lima

 Day 1: Flight to Lima.
 International arrival in the afternoon or evening, reception and transfer to your hotel.
-Overnight in the Country Club Lima Hotel.
+Overnight in the Orient-Express Miraflores Park.

 Day 2: Lima.
-Morning walking tour in the colonial quarter, visiting the Plaza de Armas and entering La Iglesia y Convento de Santo Domingo, La Catedral and La Iglesia y Convento de San Francisco.
+Morning walking tour in the colonial quarter, visiting the Plaza de Armas and entering La Casa de Aliaga and La Iglesia y Convento de San Francisco.
+View the exterior of La Iglesia y Convento de Santo Domingo, Lima's oldest convent, and enter La Catedral for a short visit.
 In contrast to the religious structures, the Torre Tagle Palace is the city's best surviving example of secular colonial architecture.
 Lunch at the Café del Museo.
-Afternoon at the Museo Larco and the Museo Amano.
-Dine on Criollo cuisine at Astrid & Gastón, one of the highest notes in the Peruvian culinary scene.
-Overnight in the Country Club Lima Hotel.
+Afternoon at the Museo Larco.
+Dine at Astrid & Gastón, one of the highest notes in the Peruvian culinary scene.
+Overnight in the Orient-Express Miraflores Park.

 Sacred Valley

-Day 3: Lima - Cuzco - Sacred Valley (Chinchero - Maras - Moray).
+Day 3: Lima - Cuzco - Sacred Valley (Chinchero).
 Transfer to the airport.
 Flight to Cuzco.
 Reception and drive to the Sacred Valley of the Incas.
 Visit to the Chinchero market and church.
 Private weaving demonstration.
 Continue to the Moray archaeological site and the ancient salt pans of Maras.
+Chef-prepared picnic lunch.
 If you like, walk down rural paths to the Urubamba River.
-Gourmet lunch of fusion cuisine in the patio of chef Pio's El Huacatay.
-Arrival at your hotel in the Sacred Valley.
-Dinner and overnight in the Sol y Luna Lodge.
+Arrival at your hotel.
+At a nearby hacienda, an honored shaman will conduct an ancient ceremony still observed by the indigenous people of Peru to obtain health, well-being and luck.
+After this memorable experience, you will return to your hotel.
+Dinner and overnight in the Orient-Express Rio Sagrado.

 Day 7: Cuzco - Inca Trail (Chillca - Llaqtapata).
-Drive through the Sacred Valley of the Incas to Chillca, our trailhead.
+Drive through the Sacred Valley to Chillca, our trailhead at Km.
+77 of the Cuzco-Machu Picchu railroad.
+Forty-seven kilometers away, hidden in the mist, lies the fabled Inca citadel of Machu Picchu.
 Crossing a footbridge, we trek through a dry cactus zone beneath soaring views of Mt.
 Veronica, with the turbulent Urubamba River on our right.
 We reach our campsite at the terraces of Llaqtapata, and explore the outlying areas of this ancient and massive complex.

 Inca Trail (Llulluchapampa)